jonschlinkert/grunt-readme/README.md

 > Generate your README from a template.
 If you already use Grunt, this is a no brainer.

-## Heads up!

-To prevent Lo-Dash from attempting to evaluat templates that shouldn't be (as in code examples), just use square brackets instead of curly braces in any templates that have similar patterns to these: `{%= .. %}`, `{%- .. %}`, and `{% .. %}`.
-The square brackets will be replaced with curly braces in the rendered output.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._